-HALT – 4 Triggers That Slip People Up When They Stop Drinking
+HALT: 4 Common Early Sobriety Triggers That Slip People Up

-I have heard it said often that stopping drinking “is not about willpower” but what does that mean actually?
-If not picking up a drink when you’ve promised to stay sober is not about willpower what is it about?
+I have heard it said that stopping drinking and staying sober “is not about willpower.”
+But what does that mean actually?
+If not picking up a drink when you’ve promised to stay dry is not about willpower what is it about?

 I tried to stop drinking unsuccessfully for years.
-I would start the day determined never to drink again, only to find by 5 pm that I was lifting a glass to my lips with an absolute sense of certainty that I needed that bottle of wine, deserved that bottle of wine, and could handle that bottle of wine.
+I would start the day determined never to drink again.
+By 5 pm, I found myself lifting a glass to my lips.
+I felt absolutely certain that I needed that bottle of wine.
+I believed I deserved that bottle of wine.
+I convinced myself I can handle that bottle of wine.
 All too often that single bottle became two.
-The next morning I would wake in disbelief that I had not had the “willpower” to resist again and the cycle would renew with my promise “never to drink again”.
-I struggled with feelings of guilt, shame, and disappointment as I went around the same routine week after week like a hamster on a wheel.
+The next morning, I would wake in disbelief.
+I had not had the “willpower” to resist again.
+The cycle would renew with my promise “never to drink again”.
+I struggled with feelings of guilt, shame, and disappointment.
+I repeated the same routine, week after week, like a hamster on a wheel.

-If you are trying to stop drinking and are unable to make it past the first few days alcohol-free, or if you’re struggling to find the momentum to stay sober for a month or more, it will help tremendously if you understand these 4 triggers – Hungry, Angry, Lonely, and TiredHALT
+If you are trying to stop drinking and can’t make it past the first few days alcohol-free, or if you’re struggling to find the momentum to stay sober for a month or more, it will help tremendously if you understand these 4 triggers – Hungry, Angry, Lonely, and TiredHALT

-If you are a habitual drinker you are likely used to feeding your needs with alcohol, at least after 5 pm.
+If you are a habitual drinker, you feed your needs with alcohol.
+This usually starts after 5 pm.
 You start to feel hungry after work so you have a cocktail.
-You open a bottle of wine when you walk in the door to help you relax and shift up your energy to your after-work routine.
-You have a tense moment with your partner and you don’t want it to escalate but you’re angry so you have another drink to mask the emotion.
+When you walk in the door, you open a bottle of wine.
+This helps you relax.
+It shifts up your energy to your after-work routine.
+You have a tense moment with your partner.
+You don’t want it to escalate, but you’re angry.
+So, you have another drink to mask the emotion.
 You’re feeling bored or lonely so you seek comfort in yet another drink.
-It is all too easy to become accustomed to feeding your needs and filtering your feelings through a rather steady stream of alcohol.
+It is all too easy to become accustomed to feeding your needs with alcohol.
+You filter your feelings through a rather steady stream of it.

-Let’s break down the anacronym HALT into its components
+Let’s break down the ACRONYM HALT into its components

 Hunger